 Information on the Register of Information is protected by strict confidentiality laws which go beyond normal medical confidentiality and make it a criminal offence for information to be disclosed, except in very particular circumstances.

-The Human Fertilisation and Embryology Act 1990 (as amended) imposes on fertility clinics a duty, before offering treatment, to 'consider the welfare of any child who may be born as a result of the treatment (including the need of that child for supportive parenting) and of any other child affected by the birth'.
+The law imposes on fertility clinics a duty, before offering treatment to anyone, to 'consider the welfare of any child who may be born as a result of the treatment (including the need of that child for supportive parenting) and of any other child affected by the birth'.

 The law requires counselling to be offered to patients and donors (although uptake is not mandatory) and 'proper information' to be given, before fertility treatment is provided.